Judge dismisses Trump lawsuit against The New York Times

 "The New York Times is pleased with the judge's decision today," a spokesperson for the paper said in a statement provided to CBS News.
 "It is an important precedent reaffirming that the press is protected when it engages in routine newsgathering to obtain information of vital importance to the public."

-Trump's lawyer, Alina Habba, said in a statement to The New York Times that "we will weigh our client's options and continue to vigorously fight on his behalf," without specifying whether they would appeal.
+Trump's lawyer, Alina Habba, said in a statement: "All journalists must be held accountable when they commit civil wrongs.
+The New York Times is no different and its reporters went well beyond the conventional news gathering techniques permitted by the First Amendment.
+In light of the Court's decision, we will weigh our client's options and continue to vigorously fight on his behalf."
+She did not specify if they would appeal.

 This is not the first time Trump has been unsuccessful in suing The New York Times.
 In 2020, the former president filed a libel lawsuit against the paper, claiming it inaccurately reported "as fact a conspiracy with Russia" in a 2019 opinion piece.
 The suit was dismissed in 2021.